twall2014/PennInteractiveExerciseTW/README.md

 # data-science-challenge

+## Note from Tim:

+All the code and answers for this challenge are in the PennInteractiveDSChallengeTW.ipynb notebook.
+There should not be any other dependencies apart from what is in this repo.

 Welcome!
 The following challenge is to evaluate your strengths as a data scientist.
 The expectation is not that you would finish all of it, but represents all of the sorts of problems you might expect working on a typical problem.
 You should limit the exercise to no more than a few hours.
 When you're finished put your code in a VCS of your choice and share the link!

 ## Problem Statement